 You can see what happens when both naphthalene and camphor mothballs are lit on fire here:

-What Happens To Mothballs Left For 30 Minutes In Direct Sunlight?
+What Happens If They Are Left In Direct Sunlight?

 In most cases, if you leave mothballs in direct sunlight, the energy from the sunlight is enough to trigger this process of sublimation.
 Over a period of about 30 minutes, you are likely to see all of the mothballs effectively evaporate in direct sunlight and there would be nothing left.